F286/f286.github.io/_posts/2018-06-5-layers-of-perception.md

 published: true
 ---

-When I think, I ask, “Is this my thought?
-Or is this a lie?”

-People don’t have ideas, ideas have people. -Carl Jung
+People don’t have ideas, ideas have people. - Carl Jung Are these my thoughts?
+Or are they others’ lies I am repeating?

 # Layers of Perception
 The three main layers of perception that seem to make sense so far are: logic, emotion, and purpose.
 It’s possible the more fundamental levels are ‘deeper’ features in the brain’s neural network.
 Perhaps purpose influences emotion, and emotion influences logic.